Updated: Nov 11, 2022

-The Pingvellir National Park forms part of a trio of sights on the Golden Circle route.
-Now doesn’t hiring a motorhome and touring the ‘Golden Circle’ sound like a great idea for a honeymoon or anniversary?
+The Thingvellir National Park forms part of a trio of sights on the Golden Circle route.
+Now, doesn’t renting a motorhome and touring the ‘Golden Circle’ sound like a great idea for a honeymoon or anniversary?
 It is almost as if it were named for it!
-This beautiful national park stretches out across southern Iceland and is criss-crossed with many a stunning hiking path.
+This beautiful national park stretches out across southern Iceland and is crisscrossed with many stunning hiking paths.
 You could easily head out on a hike with a picnic lunch and hardly see another soul all day long.
 There is a great campsite to park up and a beautiful lake that you can dive in.

-Beaches are a favourite of lovers everywhere but this one is a little different to the usual.
-Instead of golden sands the beach here is pitch black.
+Beaches are a favorite of lovers everywhere but this one is a little different from the usual.
+Instead of golden sands, the beach here is pitch black.
 And there are no gently lapping waves either.
-Instead the wild North Atlantic Ocean lashes and churns around the bay.
+Instead, the wild North Atlantic Ocean lashes and churns around the bay.
 Dark basalt rock formations rise up out of the water and the whole ensemble creates some serious drama.
 Prepare to be invigorated at Vik's black sand beaches!

 The Snæfellsnes Peninsula is sometimes referred to as Iceland in miniature.
-It has such a variety of landscapes to explore.
+It has such a variety of landscapes to explore that can't be left out of the list of best places to visit in Iceland.
 At just two hours drive from Reykjavik, it makes for a great year-round destination.
 Sleepy fishing villages are dotted around the dramatic coastline making great stops for lazy strolls and long lunches.
-Inland you will find lava fields, mountains and waterfalls to explore.
+Inland you will find lava fields, mountains, and waterfalls to explore.
 There is even Iceland’s most secluded natural hot tub to track down.
 There are also some wonderful places to view the Northern Lights.
 And the proximity of the Snæfellsnes Peninsula to the capital makes it very accessible in winter.

 This spot is a little more off the beaten path than the rest of the romantic places we have mentioned.
 The mighty Dettifoss Waterfall is in northern Iceland and forms part of the Diamond Circle.
 Now there’s an aptly named route for an engagement or proposal road trip if ever we heard one!
 This powerful waterfall is the largest in Europe in terms of the volume of water that passes over it per second.
 This one would be best visited in a 4x4 camper or car as it’s a rough road to the falls.
 But there’s nothing like a bit of an adventure to cement a relationship.